-As the intent of the wage enhancement is to close the wage gap between RECEs working in the publicly funded education sector, and RECEs, child care program staff and providers in licensed child care settings, the ministry has established an hourly wage maximum of \$27.75 per hour as of January 1, 2020 for centre-based staff and home visitors, or an equivalent rate of \$277.50 per day for full time Home Child Care providers (the cap for part time providers is \$166.50).
+As the intent of the wage enhancement is to close the wage gap between RECEs working in the publicly funded education sector, and RECEs, child care program staff and providers in licensed child care settings, the ministry has established an hourly wage maximum of \$28.31 per hour as of January 1, 2021 for centre-based staff and home visitors, or an equivalent rate of \$283.10 per day for full time Home Child Care providers (the cap for part-time providers is \$169.86).

 This wage cap aligns with the school board Educator Salary Matrix for RECEs in the Kindergarten program.
 The cap applies when determining entitlement and for payments to staff and home child care providers.
-In 2020-21, the wage cap has increased by approximately 1% to align with adjustments to the salary and wages of the school-based ECE grids.